Poppy tea

-Poppy tea is an herbal tea infusion brewed from poppy straw or seeds of several species of poppy.
+Poppy tea is a herbal tea infusion brewed from poppy straw or seeds of several species of poppy.
 The species most commonly used for this purpose is Papaver somniferum, which produces opium as a natural defense against predators.
 In the live flower, opium is released when the surface of the bulb, called the seed pod, is pierced or scraped.
 For the purpose of the tea, dried pods are more commonly used than the pods of the live flower.
-The walls of the dried pods contain opiate alkaloids, primarily consisting of morphine.
+The walls of the dried pods contain opiate alkaloids, primarily consisting of morphine and codeine.

 The tea is consumed for its narcotic effect, and in small amounts for analgesic, anti-diarrheal, and sedative effects.
 It has also been known to be used as a method of relieving withdrawal symptoms.
 Use of such preparations originated in parts of Central and Eastern Europe, the Levant and Near East, and Central and South Central Asia millennia ago.

+The flowers of the poppy plant have long been used as a painkiller for soothing mild aches and pains (e.g. toothache, earache and sore throat), a mild sedative/relaxant, an expectorant for treating catarrh and coughs, as a digestive, and even for reducing the appearance of wrinkles and in lipstick.

 This tea is depicted both in Asian literature, Western literature, and is depicted as being available in opium dens.